canalplus/rx-player/src/transports/README.md

 `transports` code.

 Note: the only HTTP request which might be done elsewhere would be the request for a `directfile` content.
-That request is not done explicely with a JavaScript API but implicitely by the browser (inclusion of an `src` attribute).
+That request is not done explicitly with a JavaScript API but implicitly by the browser (through the `src` attribute).

 ## Implementation